mmmmmtasty/SportScanner/README.md

  - EPL.2015.08.30.Swansea-City.vs.Manchester-United.720p.HDTV.30fps.x264-Reborn4HD.mkv

-Currently there is a gap between the name of a league as defined in the filename and the name of the league as defined in www.thesportsdb.com so there is a gross mapping between common mismatches in the metadata agent.
+Currently there is a gap between the name of a league as defined in the filename and the name of the league as defined in www.thesportsdb.com so there is a mapping between common mismatches in the metadata agent.
 This is not intended to stay.

-If you stick to this format then everything should work nicely :)
+##Information in folder structure

+You can alternatively provide information in the folder structure.
+You can then split by Sport, League and Season.
+For example for 2015/2016 NHL you would do something like the following:

+ - ~LibraryRoot/Ice Hockey/NHL/Season 1516/NHL.2015.09.25.New-York-Islanders.vs.Philadelphia-Flyers.720p.HDTV.60fps.x264-Reborn4HD_h.mp4

+In this scenario you still need all the information in the file name, I aim to remove that requirement down the line.
+The only information that comes only from the folder structure is the season.

+#Known Issues
+ - The sport is entered into the "Genre" field but always appear twice
+ - Can only handle individual files, not multipart or those in folders
+ - All relevant information needs to be in the filename even if it is already outlined in the folder structure for now